yannickeich/QRE_MFG/README.md

 ```

 ### Run example
-Run a simple example, i.e. solving SIS problem for fixed-point iteration (FPI), fictitious play (FP) and online mirror descent (OMD).
+Run a example, i.e. solving random problem with GFPI for different equilibria.
 ```
-python exp_1.py
+python exp_1_gfpi.py
 ```

 ### Plot example exploitabilities
-Plot the simple example's exploitabilities and trajectories.
-For generated figures, see the figures folder.
+Plot the example's exploitabilities For generated figures, see the figures folder.
+(The "figures" folder needs to be created first)
 ```
 python plot_1_exploitability.py
 ```